ldapjs/docker-test-openldap/README.md

 ```

 The result will be a Docker image built for the local system's architecture
-and stroed in the local Docker image list.
+and stored in the local Docker image list.
 Running said image would look like:

 ```sh
 $ docker run --rm -it -p 1389:389 openldap